tolauwae/phd-thesis/src/oop/oop.typ

 //%This means that the code in the main thread is running concurrently with the asynchronous invocations, making it harder to notice errors.
 //%\carlos{This argument feels weird to me.
 To show that remote debugging fig 10 is hard.
 We make up a complex application that consists of a greater amount of callbacks and a complex main and basically say "because it is hard to remote debug the complex application then we can conclude that it is also hard to debug the much simpler example i.e., fig 10".}

-Once the developer has stepped through all the asynchronous code letting the callbacks execute, the de developer might notice that the `buttonPressed` callback is strangely invoked multiple times.
+Once the developer has stepped through all the asynchronous code letting the callbacks execute, the developer might notice that the `buttonPressed` callback is strangely invoked multiple times.
 The reason is that a single button press can trigger multiple hardware interrupts due to a common problem of physical buttons called _contact bouncing_ @mcbride89:electrical.
 Contact bouncing happens when the voltage of a mechanical switch pulses rapidly, instead of performing a clean transition from high to low.
 In that case, the pin can register a falling edge multiple times in a row.